kirankamineni/notes/ruby.md

-# Installing ruby on an M2 Mac with Venture
+# Installing ruby on an M2 Mac with Ventura

 Any system that uses `ruby-build` will run into issues if you are installing an older EOLed version of ruby (ex: 2.6.10)